-According to the balance of financial assets and liabilities of the Flow-of-Funds Accounts of the Bank of Japan, the current holders of credit liquidation-related products (securitized products) are almost entirely made up of non-financial corporations (less than 40%) and financial institutions (60%).
+According to the balance of financial assets and liabilities of the Flow-of-Funds Accounts of the Bank of Japan, the current holders of credit liquidation-related products (securitized products) are mainly non-financial corporations and financial institutions (in broadly equal proportions).
 In 1990, households were the primary holders.
 Since then, however, holdings by households have declined consistently, and currently stand at zero.
 During this time, financial institutions increased their holdings of securitization-related products and have become the primary holders.